Turning Pain Into Action: Ensuring Safe Work for All

 Carla's case was supported by the TIME'S UP Legal Defense Fund

 We’re already seeing real progress.
-In the two years since #MeToo went viral, 15 states have passed new laws to strengthen protections against sexual harassment, and federal law change is on the horizon.
+In the two years since #MeToo went viral, 15 states have passed new laws to strengthen protections against sexual harassment in the workplace, and federal law change is on the horizon.

 But companies have the power to protect women at work without waiting for additional legal requirements, and some have started to lead the way.
 But there is still much more work to be done.